YuhangSong/DHP/README.md

 * ```mode = 'data_processor'``` is a efficient way to process data under our TMUX manager, the code is in ```env_li.py```.

 ## Meet some issues?

 Please don not hesitate to open an issue.
+We do not encourage you to contact us directly, opening an issue would be the best way to raise up your questions.

 ## Results Visualization